-Zephaniah follows the common prophetic judgment/blessing theme rather closely, emphasizing the former.
-Most of his prophecy conveys judgment upon Judah for its sin (1:1-3:8 uses a chiasm around the day of the LORD theme).
+Zephaniah follows the common prophetic judgment and blessing theme closely, emphasizing the former.
+Most of his prophecy conveys judgment upon Judah for its sins (1:1-3:8 employs a chiasm around the "day of the LORD" theme).
 This is followed by the hope of ultimate deliverance (3:9-20).
-His aim is to encourage Judah that while God will judge, He will still restore a remnant in faithfulness to His covenants.
+He aims to encourage Judah that while God will judge, He will still restore a remnant in faithfulness to His covenants.